pytorch/botorch/CONTRIBUTING.md

 #### Type Hints
-botorch is fully typed using python 3.6+
+BoTorch is fully typed using python 3.6+
 [type hints](https://www.python.org/dev/peps/pep-0484/).
 We expect any contributions to also use proper type annotations.
 While we currently do not enforce full consistency of these in Travis (type checkers can